Legal and regulatory notices

 With reference to a RPC Business, we use the word “partner” to describe an individual who is a partner (if a partnership), a member (if a limited liability partnership), a director (if a company), or who is an employee with equivalent status.
 A list of partners for each RPC Business is available on request, and upon inspection at the main (or registered) office of each RPC Business.

-The professional indemnity insurers for all RPC Businesses are Aviva Insurance Limited, St Helens, 1 Undershaft, London EC3P 3DQ.
+The professional indemnity insurers for the RPC Businesses listed above are Aviva Insurance Limited, St Helens, 1 Undershaft, London EC3P 3DQ.
 The territorial coverage of the policy is worldwide and it complies with the applicable requirements of the legal services regulators in England & Wales, Hong Kong and Singapore.
-Please refer to our Director of Risk and Compliance, Sarah Mumford, for further details of the insurance and how to contact insurers.
+Please refer to our General Counsel & Partner, Reshma Raja, for further details of the insurance and how to contact insurers.

 RPC in Hong Kong also has professional indemnity insurance with The Hong Kong Solicitors Indemnity Fund (HKSIF).